 The Board of Directors is elected by the shareholders at the AGM and has overall responsibility for the Company's organization and administration.
-This responsibility is fulfilled, inter alia, through regular monitoring of the business and by ensuring the appropriateness of the organization and the management team, and by issuing guidelines and reporting under Swedish law.

-from the internal audit.
-The Board approves
+This responsibility is fulfilled, inter alia, through regular monitoring of the business and by ensuring the appropriateness of the organization and the management team, and by issuing guidelines and reporting from the internal audit.
+The Board approves strategies and targets, and decides on major investments, acquisitions and divestments of operations, among other matters.
+Furthermore, the Board annually prepares a report on the remuneration that has been paid or is outstanding in accordance with the remuneration guidelines decided by the AGM.
+The Board of Directors comprises nine members with no deputies.
+According to the Articles of Association, the Board of Directors is to consist of not less than three and not more than twelve members elected by the AGM.
+The Board of Directors also includes three employee representatives with deputies, who are appointed by the respective employee organizations under Swedish law.

-Essity's Articles of Association contain no pro-

-visions regarding appointment or dismissal of

-Board members or amendments to the Articles.
+Essity's Articles of Association contain no provisions regarding appointment or dismissal of Board members or amendments to the Articles.